 - Prostate specific antigen (PSA) test: This test checks a man’s blood for high PSA levels, a marker for prostate cancer.
 High PSA levels also can indicate other conditions, including inflammation or infection of the prostate.
 Certain medicines, a patient’s medical history, and an enlarged prostate also can affect PSA levels.

-- For men under age 45 years old, no routine PSA screening is needed.
+- For men under age 45, no routine PSA screening is needed.

-- For men aged between 45-55 years old, no routine PSA screening is needed for healthy men; however for patients who are Black or have positive family history of more than one family member with prostate cancer, a one-time PSA level at 45 may be appropriate to provide a baseline for future PSA test results.
+- For men aged between 45-55, no routine PSA screening is needed for healthy men; however for patients who are Black or have positive family history of more than one family member with prostate cancer, a one-time PSA level at 45 may be appropriate to provide a baseline for future PSA test results.
 In all cases, men should have a discussion with their physician about benefits and risks.

 - For men >70 years old, no routine PSA screening is needed.
 For men in excellent health, screening until age 75 may be appropriate as decided by the patient and physician.

 If a PSA or DRE test detects an abnormality, your doctor may recommend a prostate biopsy.
 A prostate biopsy can be performed with a standard transrectal ultrasound or a MRI/Ultrasound Fusion Guided Biopsy.
 Your doctor will discuss which approach is right for you.

 - Transrectal ultrasound (TRUS): Using ultrasound images for guidance, the Urologist will remove small samples (biopsy) which are then looked at under a microscope.
 Most urologists will take about 12 core samples from different parts of the prostate.
 This is done in the office setting.